als244/ml_dataflow/README.md

 \text{MFU} = \frac{\text{Model FLOPS/sec}}{\text{Peak Hardware FLOPS/sec}}
 ```

+Comparing MFU between different hardware architectures typically does not make sense.
+Boost clock rates are used to compute the theoretical Peak Hardware FLOPs, however processors stabilize at a much lower frequency for sustained peformance ([Maximum Achievable FLOPS (MAF)](https://rocm.blogs.amd.com/software-tools-optimization/Understanding_Peak_and_Max-Achievable_FLOPS/README.html)).
+Vendors have different design decisions that can result in a large gap between peak and sustained (if peak flops can get especially high during bursty workloads) making MFU metric look "bad".
+This gap is pronounced in AMD GPUs, though MAF numbers are on-par with Nvidia.

+<sup> In reality it would make more sense to set the denominator as Maximum Achievable FLOPS to isolate for software efficiency in an apples-to-apples manner...</sup>

 - HFU (Hardware Flops Utilization): A measure of processing throughput (including recomputations in numerator) relative to hardware capabilities.
 There are 2 levels are recomputation that occur depending on memory capacities -- the system automatically configures this and calculates the accurate metric.
 See the `throughput.c` file for more details.
 Flash Attention is employed which recomputes the attention score matrix (implicity) during the backwards pass, so by default at least $N * L * (.5 * 2 * (S * S * D))$ FLOPs are recomputed per step.
 Here we see that $\text{HFU}$ is strictly greater than $\text{MFU}$.

 -----